globus/automation-examples/README.md

 The script launches a web browser to get an OAuth authorization code.
-After you consent and copy the code to the 'Enter the auth code' prompt, the script requests access and refresh tokens from the Globus Auth service and saves them into transfer-data.json file to avoid going through the OAuth flow every time, when the application is executed.
+After you consent and copy the code to the 'Enter the auth code' prompt, the script requests access and refresh tokens from the Globus Auth service and saves the tokens in transfer-data.json file to avoid going through the OAuth flow every time, when the application is executed.

 ```
 $ python globus_folder_sync.py